heinohen/tko_7095_i2hlt/mats.md

 No word order in the embedding vectors!

+Language model solves in the end quite complex task.
+Prediciting the next word is by no means easy.
+Requires a good understanding of the language structure.
+Requires word knowledge (!)
+These properties make language modelling a good general task to learn representations of text units == embeddings

+* Focus on _word_ embeddings
+* In later courses we expand to longer text segments

 ### Basic training pipeline - the practicalities

 * Data with text and labels usually split in to train, validation and test sections